Institute for War and Peace Reporting | Giving Voice, Driving Change

 On July 30, police arrested Leyla Yunus, Azerbaijan’s most prominent human rights activist, on a treason charge relating to alleged espionage for Armenia.
 On August 5, her husband Arif was also charged with treason.
 (See Top Azeri Rights Defender Held on Treason Charge.)

 Other recent arrests have included blogger and social media activist Faraj Karimov, detained on July 23 and charged with possession of drugs.
 He faces a five to 12 year sentence.
 His brother Siraj had previously been arrested on the same charges on July 17, and their lawyer Nemat Karimli said the government was acting illegally.

 “They are both members of the [opposition] Musavat party, which is why their family has always had problems from the government.
 The brothers’ rights were violated, and I was not allowed to meet with either Faraj or Siraj before the court cases,” he said.

-Faraj Karimov is well known on social media under the username Turan Turk, and was the administrator of ISTEFA – “Resign” - the largest Azeri-language page on Facebook with had 300,000 subscribers before it was closed down in July 2013.
+Faraj Karimov is well known on social media under the username Turan Turk, and was the administrator of ISTEFA – “Resign” – the largest Azeri-language page on Facebook which had 300,000 subscribers before it was closed down in July 2013.